 10. Delve into the disorientating alleys of Moorish Alfama

 One of the oldest districts, Alfama is my personally favorite place to walk around in Lisbon.
 Some really cool backstreets and the best place to explore .On every street you can find a new discovery.
+You should also consider taking the Lisbon photo tour and discover some really cool spots in Alfama and the surrounding areas.

 11. Azulejos Hunting